doncandela/mgah/mgah.md

 ### Conda environments and test code used in this document<a id="envs-testcode"></a>

 - **Conda environments and Apptainer**.
 Often, and for all the examples in this document, there is no need to create a Conda environment when an Apptainer container is being used - the container serves as an environment.
-(One could run an Apptainer container from a Conda environment if additional packages not installed in the container were needed  -- but that is not shown here.)
+The exception is for a set of containers running MPI, as in this case it is necessary to have an MPI system running outside the containers.

 - The following Conda environments are created and used on a PC, when Apptainer is not being used (except for **`ompi`** which is used when an Apptainer container is run).